projectara/greybus-spec/source/module_info.rst

 .. =========

 .. rubric:: Footnotes

-.. [#f] I suggest the total size of the header is word aligned(4bytes
-        aligned).
-Also , the other message's part better to be word aligned.

-.. [#g] Any objections to just making this so?
-I think we may have
-        already done so in the code.

 .. [#h] This is a pretty vague statement.
 Any idea how to make it
         sharper?
 Why not have major/minor versions for this as well, so